 5. Hoysaleswara Temple, Halebidu

-Hoysaleswara Temple is one of the most exceptional examples of Hoysala architecture that attracts tourists from the corners of the country.
+Hoysaleswara Temple is one of the most exceptional examples of Hoysala architecture that attracts tourists from all corners of the country.
 The temple is praised for having the greatest Indian architecture.
-An incredible Dravidian temple is dedicated to Lord Shiva and famous for carvings and arts that bring to life the mythological deities of Indian culture.
+An incredible Dravidian temple is dedicated to Lord Shiva and is famous for carvings and arts that bring to life the mythological deities of Indian culture.
 You will be surprised by looking at the metal-like polishing that makes stones the greatest of treasures.
 Pay a visit to take blessings from Lord Shiva, but don’t forget to admire the craftsmanship of the temple artisans.

 6. Badami Cave Temples, Badami

 Get a glimpse of arts, crafts, and architecture skills in one place with the popular historical monuments of Karnataka.
 Badami Cave temples in Badami are some of the most iconic temples you would like to explore.